 SAP HANA system replication allows you to configure one or more systems to take over for your primary system in high-availability or disaster recovery scenarios.
 You can tune replication to meet your needs in terms of performance and failover time.

-Automatic restart of VM instances on GCP
+Automatic restart of VM instances on Google Cloud

 In the case of VM instance restart due to maintenance or other issues, Compute Engine automatic restart and SAP HANA service auto-restart work together to automatically restart the instance and application without your intervention.
 No client redirection is needed.

-SAP HANA host auto-failover on GCP
+SAP HANA host auto-failover on Google Cloud

-GCP supports SAP HANA auto host-failover, the local fault-recovery solution provided by SAP HANA.
+Google Cloud supports SAP HANA auto host-failover, the local fault-recovery solution provided by SAP HANA.
 The host auto-failover solution uses one or more standby hosts that are kept in reserve to take over work from the master or a worker host in the event of a host failure.
 The standby hosts do not contain any data or process any work.

 /hana/log volumes are mounted on the master and